guybedford/require-css/README.md

 Then the optimizer output would be:

 -mymodule.js containing:
- inline.css ready for dynamic injection
+ inline.css which will be dynamically injected

 -mymodule.css containing:
  page.css